This is a close-up photo I took of a Three-Toed Box Turtle while at the Sequoyah National Wildlife Refuge in Oklahoma.

 Three-toed Box Turtle close-up

-I removed my bean bag from my pickup and placed it on the ground.
-I then rested my Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro on the bag.
+Preparing for the shot, I carefully placed my bean bag on the ground, providing a stable surface.
+Then, I gently rested my trusty Fujifilm X-T3 camera, coupled with a Canon EF 100-400mm f/4.5-5.6L IS II lens attached using a Fringer EF-FX Pro adapter, onto the bean bag.

 Camera Settings